Written byMichael T. Rose

 - Well done!
 Your unsupported Mac is running macOS Monterey now!

 Using this post, you will find out how to install macOS Monterey on your old, unsupported Mac in a comprehensive and simple way.
 Get a taste of the performance and security improvements in macOS Monterey.
+You can also install macOS Monterey on VirtualBox on Windows PC if you want.

 If you can't install or download Monterey, it most likely has to do with network, storage space, or device incompatibility.